 PCS are services that provide eligible Medicaid recipients with direct hands-on assistance or cueing to perform tasks that relate to the performance of ADLs and IADLs.
-Services must be performed in accordance with a written service plan approved by the DHCFP, or its designee, developed in conjunction with the recipient, their LRI or PCR, and based on the needs of the recipient as determined by a Functional Assessment Service Plan (FASP).
-PCS are an optional Medicaid State Plan benefit under the Social Security Act.
+Services must be performed in accordance with a written service plan approved by DHCFP, or its designee, developed in conjunction with the recipient, their LRI or PCR, and based on the needs of the recipient as determined by an FASP.
+PCS are an optional Medicaid State Plan benefit under the SSA.